Verisign Domain Names Registrar

 Establish a Contractual Relationship

-NOTE: All supporting documentation, including Registrar's Registration Agreement, Dispute Policy and Corporation Formation documents, must be provided in English.
+NOTE: All supporting documentation that Verisign may request, including Registrar's Registration Agreement, Dispute Policy and Corporation Formation documents, must be provided in English.

 Registry-Registrar Agreements (Required)

 To offer .com, .net and/or .name, you will first be required to enter into a Registry-Registrar Agreement with Verisign for each TLD.
 The links to the relevant agreements below are for reference only as the Verisign Customer Affairs Office will forward the required contracts to you electronically.

 - .net Registry-Registrar Agreement (PDF)

 IMPORTANT NOTICE: The fees for .com domain name registrations will increase on 1 September 2023 at 04:00 UTC.
 Please see the notice to ICANN available at https://www.icann.org/en/system/files/correspondence/stewart-to-costerton-09feb23-en.pdf.

 Name Store Merchant and Activation Agreements (Required)